nikoelt/WhisperAttack/README.md

 ### Installation
 - Download the latest release from this repo and unarchive anywhere on your computer.
 I used C:/WhisperAttack as an example
 - Simply run the script, and it will automatically check for and install any missing dependencies.
 No manual setup is required!
-But please make sure you have Python 3.11 and FFmpeg installed above
+But please make sure you have Python 3.11 installed above.
 - NOTE!
 The first start will take some time as dependecies and OpenAI Whsiper model will be installed
 ---